The 7 secrets to acing your exams

 A lot depends on the time you devote to your studies, how much effort you put into reviewing it all — and, of course, on those few key hours in which you draw on your new-found knowledge.

-But with the right game plan, midterm exams can be a smooth and relatively painless process.
+But with the right game plan, exams can be a smooth and relatively painless process.

-We asked two Student Success Centre experts for advice: Juliet Dunphy, manager of Student Learning Services, and learning specialist Jennifer Banton.
+We asked two experts for advice: Juliet Dunphy, interim associate director of the Student Success Centre, and learning specialist Jennifer Banton.

 Here are their tips.